-For all of us around the world, the moon stays more or less opposite the sun for the next couple of nights.
-Look for the moon to shine in the east at dusk, climb highest up for the night around midnight and to adorn the western sky at dawn.
-In other words, look for a bright full-looking moon to light up the nighttime for the next few days.
+Never fear.
+You won’t miss it.
+For all of us around the world, the moon stays more or less opposite the sun for several nights around full moon.
+We’ll all see the moon shining in the east at dusk, climbing highest up for the night around midnight and in the west at dawn.

 What makes the May 18th full moon a Blue Moon?